Getting to Work During the Seattle Summer of Soccer

 Rail: Link Light Rail, Sounder, Streetcar

-Rail is an efficient mode, popular mode.
-Expect record-setting crowds on match days and limited parking at stations.
-Check out Sound Transit’s summer of soccer guide here.
+Rail is an efficient and popular mode.
+Expect record-setting crowds on match days and limited parking at park-and-rides.
+Check out Sound Transit’s summer of soccer guide here

 Link Light Rail: